 Josiah Gibbs was an American mathematician who came up with working out.
 We call free energy, and free energy is calculated by taking the enthalpy change of the reaction and taking it away from the temperature multiplied by the entropy.
 Delta G (∆G) is the symbol that symbolizes the Gibbs free energy.

 The Gibbs function is the enthalpy minus the temperature times the entropy.
-If there’s a change in Gibbs free energy, a negative change, or a downhill direction for Gibbs free energy, that’s the favored direction for a chemical process or a physical strategy.
+Suppose there’s a change in Gibbs’s free energy, a negative change, or a downhill direction for Gibbs’s free energy.
+In that case, that’s the favored direction for a chemical process or a physical strategy.

 This equation is,